krb5/krb5/doc/admin/troubleshoot.rst

 Make sure that:

 #.
-The time is synchronized between the master and slave KDCs.
+The time is synchronized between the master and replica KDCs.
 #.
 The master stash file was copied from the master to the expected
-   location on the slave.
+   location on the replica.
 #.
-The slave has a keytab file in the default location containing a
+The replica has a keytab file in the default location containing a
-   ``host`` principal for the slave's hostname.
+   ``host`` principal for the replica's hostname.